giulioprocopio/snes-controller-usb-adapter/README.md

 | B            | b            |

-The led connected to pin 3 will be lit when the board is powered and will blink when the controller is locked.
+The led connected to pin 3 will be lit when the board is powered and will blink at 2Hz when the controller is locked.